Iraneus/betamedneed/order.md

 All transaction records are available on your MedNeed account.

 # On Mobile and Web App
-You find available products listed.
+You find available products listed on MedNeed.
 MedNeed works with certified manufacturers and distributors to list the products.

-If prices are included, you add the products you need to the cart and submit.
-You can make payment right away or pay on delivery or request for credit facility if needed.
+If product prices are included, you add the products you need to the cart and submit them.
+You can make the payment right away or pay on delivery or request a credit facility if needed.

-If product prices are not included, you add the products you need to the cart and submit.
+If product prices are not included, you add the products you need to the cart and submit them.
 We will send the prices for your review.
-After review, you submit the final request.
-You can make payment right away or pay on delivery or request for credit facility if needed.
+After review, you then submit the order.
+You can make the payment right away or pay on delivery or request a credit facility if needed.

 MedNeed delivers the products to your location.

 You can also come and pick up the products from the nearest MedNeed center or preferred vendor.